centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/acceptance-guide.md

 pcs resource clear centreon
 ```

-Also check that MySQL replication is still operational using the command:
+Also check that MySQL replication is still operational using the following command:

 ```bash
 /usr/share/centreon-ha/bin/mysql-check-status.sh